Hetu v2: A General and Scalable Deep Learning System with Hierarchical and Heterogeneous Single Program Multiple Data Annotations: Hierarchical Communication Resolution

 \subsection{Bottom-tier Communication}

-We examine the transformation from a source annotation to a destination one.
-When they share the same \HeteroSize and \HeteroDim, it implies that the top-tier sharding remains unchanged.
-Consequently, all sharding subgroups can individually perform communication without mutual interference, typically reducing to standard SPMD resolution.
-As illustrated in Figure~\ref{fig:comm}, for the $i$-th subgroup, we consider the following cases:
+When the source and destination annotations share the same \HeteroSize and \HeteroDim, it implies that the top-tier sharding remains unchanged.
+Consequently, all \textit{sharding subgroups} can individually perform communication, typically reducing to standard SPMD resolution.
+As illustrated in Figure~\ref{fig:comm}, for each \textit{sharding subgroup}, we consider the following cases: